maciejg-git/litewind-alpine-documentation/documentation/modal.md

 ### Opening modal

-To show modal simply dispatch `open-modal` event anywhere in your application.
-The data of the event should be a `string` with the `id` of the modal or an `object` with following properties:
+To show a modal, simply dispatch `open-modal` event anywhere in your application.
+The event data should be either a string representing the ID of the modal, or an `object` with the following properties:

-- `id` - id of the modal,
+- `id` - the id of the modal,
 - `options` - additional custom options that can be referenced in the template.
-This can be useful for example to create reusable modal dialogs with customizable content, buttons etc.
+This is useful, for example, for creating reusable modal dialogs with customizable content, buttons etc.

 ### Modal placement and size

-By default modal is centered and 50% wide.
-The placement and size of the modal can be changed with Tailwind classes on the `positioner` element.
-Here is an example of few possible placement and size options:
+By default, the modal is centered and 50% wide.
+You can change its placement and size using Tailwind classes on the `positioner` element.
+Below is an example showing several possible placement and size options:

 {% render "example.liquid" example: "examples/modal-position.html", tabs: examples.modalPosition %}

 ### Modal dialogs

 Modals are often used for dialogs.
-Here is an example of reusable dialog component.
-The event data is used to set the contents of the dialog and add callbacks for the users actions.
-In the second example dispatching event inside a `promise` allows to pause code execution and await for the user confirmation.
+Below is an example of a reusable dialog component.
+The event data is used to set the dialog's content and define callbacks for the user's actions.
+In the second example, dispatching the event inside a `promise` allows you to pause code execution and await for user confirmation.

 {% render "example.liquid" example: "examples/modal-dialog.html", tabs: examples.modalDialog %}